chdecultot/Personal-Website/src/articles/20170609-how-to-build-an-open-source-project-part-1_en.md

 We had several options :
 <br>
 **Develop a proprietary application ?**
 Of course we could have, but it would have been in contradiction with our philosophy and our way to work with our clients.
-We really do think that our difference is on the quality of services we provide and we couldn't consider having a different approach with midwifes.
+We really think that our difference is based on the quality of services we provide and we couldn't consider having a different approach with midwifes.
 <br>
 **Create an open-source application with another technology ?**
 It was an option, but we would have needed to reinvent the wheel.
-The knowledge developed around ERPNext allowed us to propose the best of ERPNext by adapting it specifically to the needs of independent midwifes.
+The knowledge developed around ERPNext allows us to propose the best of ERPNext by adapting it specifically to the needs of independent midwifes.
 Using another technology would have implied to re-develop the billing and accounting parts with almost no added value.
 <br>
 **Merge Maia with ERPNext ?**
-This is the big question !
+That is the big question !
 Why not merge all of our developments in the source code of ERPNext and benefit from the support of the community to maintain it ?
 We do it regularly for our clients and encourage them strongly in that way, so why not follow our own advices ?

 As you now know, we have made the choice to keep Maia in an application separated from ERPNext.
 It is a choice that leads to its share of difficulties because we need to maintain this application with a lot of technical constraints and make sure that it does not break with every update.
 However we made this choice for several reasons: